gitlabhq/gitlabhq/doc/ci/yaml/README.md

 GitLab now supports both, simple and complex strategies, so it is possible to use an array and a hash configuration scheme.

-Two keys are now available: `refs` and `kubernetes`.
+Three keys are now available: `refs`, `kubernetes` and `variables`.
 Refs strategy equals to simplified only/except configuration, whereas kubernetes strategy accepts only `active` keyword.

+`variables` keyword is used to define variables expressions.
+In other words you can use predefined variables / secret variables / project / group or environment-scoped variables to define an expression GitLab is going to evaluate in order to decide whether a job should be created or not.

 See the example below.
 Job is going to be created only when pipeline has been scheduled or runs for a `master` branch, and only if kubernetes service is